 - Promote a sense of community within its users

 - Do what we can to keep squatters and spammers out

 - Create a digital space for all basketball-related activity online

-More than just selling domains, ROAR and be.basketball are on a mission to accelerate the promotion of basketball entities, brands and individuals in a safe, secure and controlled environment.
-Be.basketball provides advice on digital and marketing strategies for basketball organisations of all sizes helping them grow themselves as well as the sport globally.
+More than just selling domains, ROAR and get.basketball are on a mission to accelerate the promotion of basketball entities, brands and individuals in a safe, secure and controlled environment.
+Get.basketball provides advice on digital and marketing strategies for basketball organisations of all sizes helping them grow themselves as well as the sport globally.
 Simply by using a .basketball domain you are immediately doing a better job at promoting what you do.